MatFi/AnnA.jl/docs/src/interface/parameters.md

 Parameters(light = l)       # Sinusiodal light excitation with 1 Sun amplitude
 ```

-The solver generaly likes continous functions, but may also work for a broad range of discontinous `light`.
+The solver generally likes continuous functions, but may also work for a broad range of discontinuous `light`.

 ### Ionic Motion